Prashidha0O1/Mandala-Lens/README.md

 When you type the name of a book (e.g., "Atomic Habits") into a search box (like Google), the extension identifies the query and shows a popup saying:

 "Looking for Atomic Habits?
 Consider buying it from Books Mandala!"

+ Installation
+Clone or download this repository.

+Open chrome://extensions/ in your Chrome browser.

+Enable Developer Mode (top-right toggle).

+Click Load Unpacked and select the folder you cloned.

+Done!
+Try searching a book title.